brandon-gable/CanvasCalendarToAppleReminders/README.md

 ### Step 3

-Run the program, and then paste the full file path of the file you just downloaded (Do not use ~ for the user directory).
+Run the program, and then paste the full file path of the file you just downloaded.

 ### Step 4